 Where investor can hold there Physical Share certificate, Exchange traded fund , Mutual Fund or other financial document in digital / Electronic formats.
 With help of Demat Account you can digitally secure your physical Certification into Demat form.

 Demat is known as Dematerialisation.
 Its process of Transfer share certification from Physical to Digital (Electronic form) format.

-Demat Account holds all your physical certificate in to Digital format.
+Demat Accounts holds all your physical certificate in to Digital format.
 It’s one type of your Bank account where you can save your certificate and other financial documents, Exchange traded funds in Electronics formats.When the shares and other securities are dematerialisation their account are kept and maintained in the Demat account of Depository Participants.
-DP is authorised by CDSL /NSDL to operate Demat Account.
+DP is authorised by CDSL /NSDL to operate Demat Accounts.

-There are three major parties in Demat Account
+There are three major parties in Demat Accounts